ichrin/ichrin/README.md

 ### You can call me 1rin or Ichrin.

-- I'm a student in China.
+- I'm a student from China.
 - My blog is [Ichrin's SHELTER](https://shelter.ichrin.eu.org)

 POOR ENGLISH